 This is the second Extra Life charity I'll have the pleasure to participate in, as I am now ready to come back to this wonderful event three years later.
 A lot has changed for me gaming wise in just a few short years, so for this Extra Life I have something special planned for it.
 Something that will surely be entertaining for viewers as much as a fun personal challenge for myself.

 This year because of my new location, donations will be going towards the Seattle Children's Hospital.
 All donations are tax-deductible and every cent of your donation will go towards helping those kids.
-The goal I've set myself for this year is $250, a modest amount to start, but I urge you all to donate as much as you can to support this great cause.
+The goal I've set myself for this year is $250, a modest amount to start, but I would appreciate any donation you can make to support this great cause.

 During my last Extra Life event, I played a variety of games that I picked on the fly and posted brief updates of my progress online.
 With better internet and streaming software, I will be broadcasting the games this year via hitbox.tv, starting at 8:00 AM PST on November 7th, and this time I have a specific order for what games I plan to play and when.